grauPuche/_lligam/README %NEEDS TO BE UPDATED!!%.md

 ## HARDWARE

-**as of march 8th**, .ino code working, X & Y values are not showing properly. either a hardware.wiring problem, or a code/pinout issue.
+**as of march 8th**, .ino code working, X & Y values are not showing properly. either a hardware.wiring problem, or a code/pinout issue. the issue is that I was dumb enough to switch the meaning of analog with PWD. and feather only has one analogRead Pin.

 ### what I'm using